okta/okta.github.io/docs/endpoints/users.md

 `profile` and `credentials` can be updated independently or with a single request.

-> All profile attributes must be specified when updating a user's profile.  __Partial updates are not supported!__
+> All profile attributes must be specified when updating a user's profile.  **Partial updates are not supported**!

 ##### Response Parameters